zzuutt/CustomerRef/Readme.md

 * Copy the module into ```<thelia_root>/local/modules/``` directory and be sure that the name of the module is CustomerRef.
 * Activate it in your thelia administration panel

-## Usage

-Once installed, you have to set the customer number used by Thelia.
-After that, this number will be increased after each payment.
-For example if you start with number 1000, this number will be increased by 1 after each payment so you will have 1000, after 1001, after 1002, etc.

-If you don't set this number, it will start with number 1